kirstymcnaught/OptiKeyWiki/User-Guide.md

 ![Menu keyboard with numbers](http://juliussweetland.github.io/OptiKey/images/Keyboard_Menu_Numbered.png)

-The basic mouse actions (left, middle and right click, or scrolling - #1 to #4, and #7 to #14 on the mouse keyboard) are performed by selecting the desired key and then directing your attention to the point where you wish to perform the click or scroll.
-A large cursor will be displayed to show where OptiKey will click/scroll, together with a progress indicator.
+The basic mouse actions (left, middle and right click, or scrolling - #1 to #4, and #7 to #14 on the mouse keyboard) are performed by:

+1. Selecting the desired mouse action key (e.g. left click).

+2. A large mouse cursor will be displayed to show where OptiKey is pointing.
+Direct your attention to the point where you wish to perform the mouse action and hold it there.
+A progress indicator will indicate that you are performing a selection.
+When the progress indicator completes your mouse action (a click, or scroll) will be performed at that point.

 ![Mouse keyboard](http://juliussweetland.github.io/OptiKey/images/Keyboard_Mouse_Numbered.png)